-In the years that followed, from 2009-2014, the Enforcers crew grew and thrived.
-In 2009, the Enforcers unveiled their signature uniform: black uniform tops with white epaulets and black bottoms with a white tuxedo stripe down the side.
-The Enforcers created an annual officials’ training camp in March called Ref RADness to train local and remote officials.
-They also worked with the league and created FUNdraising efforts (first selling exotic jerky snacks, now delicious cupcakes at a vendor booth during bouts) which promoted New Ref Orientation and also provided travel stipends used for travel when training other banked track officials, traveling to officiate remote games and tournaments (both foreign and domestic) - and parties.
-Lots of parties.
+In the years since, the Enforcers have continued to grow and thrive.
+They created an annual officials’ training camp in March called Ref RADness to train local and remote officials.
+They also worked with the league and created FUNdraising efforts (first selling exotic jerky snacks, now selling delicious cupcakes at a vendor booth during bouts) which promoted New Ref Orientation and also provided travel stipends used for travel when training other banked track officials, traveling to officiate remote games and tournaments (both foreign and domestic).

 The Enforcers continue to thrive as the team and are always looking for new recruits.
 If you're interested in helping to inspire and create the next chapter in our rich and storied history, email Refs@DerbyDolls.com for more information.

 The Enforcers began adopting "REFS!
 YEAH RIGHT!" as their cheer, in homage to the Gramercy Refs from the film The Warriors.